Ease4Pay/integration-guide/INTEGRATION-GUIDE-EN-US.md

 | 2000402 | Order rejected because the user is underage!
 | 2000403 | Payment does not accept payments from other users

+### 5 - Integration data
+- Username and password: After contacting our commercial sector, request access data for the sandbox environment.
+- Administrative System sandbox environment for integration testing: https://client.sandbox.ease4pay.com/
+- API Sandbox environment for integration testing: https://api.sandbox.ease4pay.com/

 ### Considerations
-Administrative details regarding value custody, service fees, settlement operations, and deadlines are described in the service agreement contract.
+Administrative details about custody of values, service fees, balance settlement operations and deadlines are described in the service provision contract.

+Access in production depends on integration approval with our quality team.